scottolsonjr/scriptlink-core/README.md

 ScriptLink Core is a C# framework support the creation of Netsmart Avatar ScriptLink-compatible SOAP Web Services.
 This Class Library code would be compiled into a DLL and imported into your ScriptLink Project.

+This project has been migrated to a new project, [ScriptLinkStandard](https://rcskids.github.io/ScriptLinkStandard/).
+Numerous improvements and enhancements were made in this updated project.

 Project Goals
 =============